 COHORT students are considered full-time based on simply following the regular class schedule for the individual cohort program they are admitted to (many are 6 units per term, but are required to attend classes in the summers).

 MPA students must be enrolled in 9 units in the fall and spring semesters.
 Summers are optional.
+The maximum number of units that can be taken online is 3 units per semester.
+In addition, the final course required for graduation cannot be an on-line course.
 See the Handout Maintaining SEVIS Status which is specifically for Tseng College Grad students.

 - Make normal progress toward completing the program